How University of South Florida Filled in Mental Health Support Gaps with Togetherall

 The University of South Florida continually seeks new innovative ways to effectively meet the mental health needs of more than 50,000 students as part of its deep commitment to health and wellness as a foundation for student success.
 For the past several years, increases in its Counseling Center’s appointment and service utilization far outpaced enrollment increases year over year.
-When the pandemic hit in spring of 2020, USF decided to take the next step to enhance their robust mental health services with Togetherall, a 24/7 online peer-to-peer community, moderated by licensed clinician.
+When the pandemic hit in spring of 2020, USF decided to take the next step to enhance their robust mental health services with Togetherall, a 24/7 online peer-to-peer platform clinically moderated by licensed and registered health practitioners.

 At the same time, the university’s Student Government newly elected leadership made it a top priority to enhance student mental health services.
 With a mutual goal, the Counseling Center connected with Student Government leadership to discuss areas of improvement, specifically the timeliness of appointments to address increasing demand.
 Student Government and the Counseling Center found Togetherall’s platform unique in its ability to connect students with one another, without having to wait for a scheduled appointment with university counselors.

 “Students can really just connect and can say what they’re feeling in that exact moment without the fear of being judged or a fear that others might not agree,” said Claire Mitchell, Student Body President of the 2020-21 term.

 Both Student Government and the Counseling Center agreed that Togetherall’s online platform would be a solution to start filling in scheduling gaps, and immediately got to work on funding and implementing the service.